jerry81/fastAPI/README.md

 cause: the volume copy was happening after the dockerFile copy/permission setting]
 solution: remove the volume in docker-compose

+standard_init_linux.go:178: exec user process caused “exec format error”
+cause: bash was not set as the executor
+solution: add #!/bin/bash to the script

 ### defs

 asgi server - asynchronous server gateway interface